 There are many key components to a transaction that are important to understand:

-What are we targetting for the new gas block limit?
+What is the current recommendation for the gas block limit?

 How does this help Ethereum?

-Raising the gas block limit 20% gives Layer 1 Ethereum the ability to process 20% more transaction load in a day.
+Raising the gas block limit gives Layer 1 Ethereum the ability to process more transaction load in a day.
 This has the potential to lower gas fees on L1.
-It's estimated this could reduce tx fees ~10-30%.
+Prior to recent raises, it was estimated that a shift from 45 to 60 M gas could reduce tx fees ~10-30%.

 What about blobs?